Skip to content

 timeline and temperature of superconductors

 This figure shows the development and discovery of superconductors and their critical temperatures over time.
 The different colors represent different types of materials: BCS (dark green circle), Heavy-fermions-based (light green star), Cuprate (blue diamond), Buckminsterfullerene-based (purple inverted triangle), Carbon-allotrope (red triangle), and Iron-pnictogen-based (orange square).
-The novel states of matter achieved at high pressures have led to the current records, although recent dubious studies have been omitted.
+The novel states of matter achieved at high pressures have led to the current records, although recent dubious studies (many of which have since been retracted) have been omitted.

 Credit: Wikimedia Commons/PJRay, original image